 A charming mixture between new and old, it celebrates its German heritage while looking to the future for inspiration.
 Residents love the neighborhood’s welcoming spirit, abundant parkland, and creative businesses.
-With a walk down the area’s bustling corridors, one will find hip restaurants and bars, cozy coffee houses, and an array of independent shops.
-With the nearby CTA Brown Line, the Metra North Line, and the Kennedy Expressway, the Loop and beyond is an easy commute!
+With the nearby CTA Brown Line, the Metra North Line, and the Kennedy Expressway, the Loop (and beyond) is an easy commute!

-Lincoln Square’s commercial district may not be as celebrated as some other northside neighborhoods, but it is no less vital.
-At the center of the neighborhood (at the intersection of Lawrence, Western and Lincoln Avenues), great restaurants blend with shops, entertainment, and neighborhood bars.
-The area retains aspects of its German heritage such as the Niedersachsen Club and the German American National Congress, but one is just as likely to see Thai or Middle Eastern businesses.
+At the center of the neighborhood, great restaurants blend with shops, entertainment, and cozy bars.
+The area retains aspects of its German heritage, but one is just as likely to see Thai or Middle Eastern businesses.

-In good weather, residents can take full advantage of the numerous parks, trails, and playgrounds that dot the neighborhood.
+In good weather, residents can take full advantage of Lincoln Square’s numerous parks, trails, and playgrounds.
 Welles Park is a particular gem, with amenities for kids and adults alike including a playground, a natural play area, a fitness center, and an indoor pool.
 The North Shore Channel Trail is a local secret.
 From the trailhead on Lawrence Ave, it follows the Chicago River northward, offering lovely views of the river and a sculpture garden.

 Lincoln Square History